vb-consulting/Norm.net/README.md

 | `As`, `AsProcedure`, `AsText`, `Timeout`, `WithJsonOptions`, `WithOutParameter`, `GetOutParameterValue` | Provide general functionality like changing command type from procedure to test, setting the timeout, and output parameters...|
 | Extensions | Set of `IEnumerable` and `IAsyncEnumerable` extensions to convert database tuples to lists and dictionaries.
 New extensions can be added on will (for object mapping for example). |

+### Available extensions

+- By convention any extension that Start with `Select` will build up expression tree and not trigger any iteration.
+Available extensions are:

+#### SelectDictionary

+Add expression to build a dictionary from (name, value) tuple

+#### SelectDictionaries

+Add expression to build a enumerator of dictionaries from enumerator of (name, value) tuples

+#### SelectToLists

+Add expression to build a enumerator of lists of (name, value) tuples

+#### ToListOfLists

+Builds a list of lists of (name, value) tuples

+#### SelectDictionaryAsync

+Add expression to build a dictionary from (name, value) tuple asynchronously

+#### SelectDictionariesAsync

+Add expression to build a asynchronous enumerator of dictionaries from enumerator of (name, value) tuples

+#### SelectToListsAsync

+Add expression to build a asynchronous enumerator of lists of of (name, value) tuples

+#### ToListOfListsAsync

+Builds a list of lists of (name, value) tuples asynchronously

 ### Working with parameters

 #### Positional parameters